Nathan Healy

 Wisconsin Area Utility Providers

-Wisconsin homeowners are served by five major utilities.
-Based on the most recent 2023 data available, rates ranged from 16.0¢ to 19.7¢ per kWh — with most utilities exceeding the 2023 national average of 16.0¢.
+Wisconsin homeowners are served by five major utilities — Madison Gas & Electric, We Energies, Alliant Energy, WPS, and Xcel Energy.
+Based on 2023 data (the most recent available), rates ranged from 16.0¢ to 19.7¢ per kWh, compared to a national average of 16.0¢.

 Wisconsin Utilities Electricity Rates